 Business Innovation is not about being book smart, but becoming life smart.

 Our programme is not for the faint-hearted; it takes guts.
 Guts to ask critical questions.
-You will not stand by watching; you want to deliver the innovation yourself.
-You have a strong personality and you are ready to get to know yourself better.
+Change isn't made by watching from the sidelines; you want to deliver innovation through own input.
+This requires a strong personality and willingness to get to know yourself better.
 You are an entrepreneurial, creative and smart team player.
-A problem solver who is full of ideas and who cannot wait for the right time and place to put them into action.
+A problem solver who is full of ideas and who cannot wait for the right time and place to put those ideas into action.

 The four-year Business Innovation degree is an unique programme that combines theory with practice.
 Expect brainstorming sessions, discussions, excursions and practical assignments.
-Below you can read how the four years are structured.
+Below you can read how the four years are designed.

 With Business Innovation, you equip yourself with a unique mix of solid business knowledge and innovative, creative ideas.
-Would you like to find out if our programme suits you?
+Does this course suit me?
 See if you answer ‘yes’ to the following questions :

 Do you like to ask critical questions?